waweiwoowu/hanabi-iamjeff/2-player/Score_Hunting_Guide.md

 * For an emergancy, if your teammate has two or more cards needed to be saved, use these conventions.
   * Two cards: *[Double Scream Blind-Play (Blind-Playing Chop)](https://github.com/Zamiell/hanabi-conventions/blob/master/misc/2-Player.md#the-double-scream-blind-play-blind-playing-chop)*
   * Three or more cards: *[Misplay Chop Move](https://github.com/Zamiell/hanabi-conventions/blob/master/Reference.md#the-misplay-chop-move)*

+### About Self-Bluffs with Color Clues
+* This is one of the most powerful move in 2-player, which not only provides more information on your teammate's clued card, but also get a free blind-card.
+* If you want to play hanabi extremely aggressively, you can perform a *Self-Bluff* by touching any card which is not on slot 1, including a *Chop Moved* card or any other brand-new card (if it has fully context that it is not playable).
+* For example, in a *Brown & Light Pink (6 Suits)* game (GAME ID:154213):
+  * [Turn 21](https://hanabi.live/replay/154213/21): Bluffing a pink 1 by touching a brand-new green 3 with a green clue.
+  * [Turn 33](https://hanabi.live/replay/154213/33): Bluffing a yellow 2 by touching a brand-new brown 4 with a brown clue.

 <br/>